Symmetric operads in abstract symmetric spectra: Abstract

 \section{Abstract}

+This paper sets up the foundations for derived algebraic geometry, Goerss--Hopkins obstruction theory, and the construction of commutative ring spectra in the abstract setting of operadic algebras in symmetric spectra in an (essentially) arbitrary model category.

+We show that one can do derived algebraic geometry a la To\"en--Vezzosi in an abstract category of spectra.
+We also answer in the affirmative a question of Goerss and Hopkins by showing that the obstruction theory for operadic algebras in spectra can be done in the generality of spectra in an (essentially) arbitrary model category.
+We construct strictly commutative simplicial ring spectra representing a given cohomology theory and illustrate this with a strictly commutative motivic ring spectrum representing higher order products on Deligne cohomology.

-We show that all colored symmetric operads in symmetric spectra valued in a symmetric monoidal model category are admissible, i.e., algebras over such operads carry a model structure.
-For example, this applies to commutative ring spectra and $\Ei$-ring spectra in simplicial sets or motivic spaces.
-Moreover, any weak equivalence of operads in spectra gives rise to a Quillen equivalence of their categories of algebras.
-For example, any $\Ei$-ring spectrum of simplicial sets or motivic spaces can be strictified to a commutative ring spectrum.
-We apply this to construct a strictly commutative ring spectrum representing Deligne cohomology.
-We also discuss applications to To\"en-Vezzosi homotopical algebraic contexts and Goerss-Hopkins obstruction theory.
+These results are obtained by first establishing Smith's stable positive model structure for abstract spectra and then showing that this category of spectra possesses excellent model-theoretic properties: we show that all colored symmetric operads in symmetric spectra valued in a symmetric monoidal model category are admissible, i.e., algebras over such operads carry a model structure.
+This generalizes the known model structures on commutative ring spectra and $\Ei$-ring spectra in simplicial sets or motivic spaces.
+We also show that any weak equivalence of operads in spectra gives rise to a Quillen equivalence of their categories of algebras.
+For example, this extends the familiar strictification of $\Ei$-rings to commutative rings in a broad class of spectra, including motivic spectra.
+We finally show that operadic algebras in Quillen equivalent categories of spectra are again Quillen equivalent.